“Comment is free, but facts are sacred.”

 Significant factual error and/or obvious contradictions.
 This gets into the realm of “mostly false.”
 But it could include statements which are technically correct (such as based on official government data) but are so taken out of context as to be very misleading.
 The line between Two and Three can be bit fuzzy and we do not award half-Pinocchios.
 So we strive to explain the factors that tipped us toward a Three.

 Statements and claims that contain “the truth, the whole truth, and nothing but the truth” will be recognized with our prized Geppetto checkmark.
+We tend to reserve this for claims that are unexpectedly true, so it is not awarded very often.

 A statement that represents a clear but unacknowledged “flip-flop” from a previously-held position.